kool-engine/kool/README.md

-#Kotlin + OpenGL = KOOL
+#Kotlin + OpenGL = kool

-A simple OpenGL based graphics engine, which works with Desktop Java as well as in browsers with Javascript/WebGL (and on Android once I add the platform bindings)
+A simple OpenGL based graphics engine, which works with Desktop Java as well as in browsers with Javascript/WebGL (and also on Android once I add the platform bindings)

 For now this is nothing more than a simple experiment.
 However, if you are curious